 He sat atop his bed, flashlight in hand.
-About the clutter he shone the beam of light, giving him restricted vision of his bedroom.
+He shone the beam of light about the clutter, giving him restricted vision of his bedroom.
 The boy eyed his closet, although at a glance nothing appeared wrong with it.

 "Calm down, Vixen," he whispered through the blinds.
 "It's only me."

 He slowly slid them back open, to see the metal being half-hidden behind the door.
 An arm rested at its side, a hook placed where its hand should have been.
 The boy closed and reopened the doors yet again, now only to find his plush Foxy the Pirate, sitting right where he had left it the other day.

 He sighed relief, and removed himself from the closet.
 He didn't understand why this procedure calmed her down, but however sage he considered it didn't matter.
 It worked, and that was that.
 So upon his mattress he found himself thereafter, shining his light as he had before.

 And given a silent moment or two the boy got up to check his door.
 Just to be safe.

 He stood in the dark opening and listened.
 For anything that would indicate something before him, shrouded in the nightly darkness.
 But after a while no sound was to he heard, so he turned his flashlight on.

 It beamed down the hallway, revealing to him two windows that shone murky blackness, a picture frame upon the wall, a table and vase, and a yellow phantom.
 The creature secluded itself from the hall, perhaps in fear of the blinding light.

 "Don't be scared, Pazi," he spoke.
 "It's me, remember?"